Dasharo/docs/docs/unified-test-documentation/dasharo-security/20P-boot-menu.md

 1. If necessary - press `Y` to confirm saving the changes.
 1. Go back to the main menu using the `ESC` key.
 1. Select the `Reset` option to apply the settings and reboot.
-1. Boot into the system.
-1. While the DUT is booting, hold the `BIOS_SETUP_KEY` to enter the UEFI Setup Menu.
+1. While the DUT is booting, hold the `BOOT_MENU_KEY` to enter the UEFI Boot Menu.
-1. Note the result.

 **Expected result**

 1. While the DUT is booting, the prompt
-   `BIOS_MENU_KEY to enter Boot Manager Menu` should be displayed.
+   `BOOT_MENU_KEY to enter Boot Manager Menu` should be displayed.
    Example output:

     ```bash
     F11 to enter Boot Manager Menu
     ```

-1. The `One Time Boot` option should be available in the UEFI Setup Menu.
+1. After using the `BOOT MENU KEY` during boot, the boot menu should be displayed.

 ## BMA002.001 Boot menu disabling